baoquanong/unit3/README.md

 ## Credits

 This is a joint effort of [Clarissa](https://github.com/enclar) and [Bao Quan](https://github.com/baoquanong).
 The partnership has be nothing short of amazing.
-Looking forwards to work together again.
+Looking forward to work together again.